 Stability on head: I took these to the gym and they did not fall off or really shift much at all even through some high mobility exercises.
 They moved a little bit from doing pushups and being on the ground, but otherwise they are sturdy on your head.
 I did not run with these because running in New York with noise canceling headphones is a great way to die.

 Accessories: The headphone comes with three additional accessories + a case.
-It has a chord so you can plug in to your phone, computer or any other device.
+It has a cord so you can plug in to your phone, computer or any other device.
 If the headphones are dying and you don’t have a charge, this is vital.
 The chord is about three feet long, appears to be pretty durable and has a place to take calls.
 It has an adapter for airplanes, which is good for those long flights and you want good sound to mitigate the fact airlines treat customers like garbage.
 The last is the the charging chord, which is too short.
-It is about 20 inches long and just not enough to place the headphones on a surface nearby if it plugged into an outlet.
+It is about 20 inches long and just not long enough to place the headphones on a surface nearby if it plugged into an outlet.
 The case is sturdy and holds the headphones easily.

 Look: Anytime you talk about over-ear headphones, there is the caveat that they will always look a little wonky because of how big they look on your head.
 Also being from AKG, which is designed for musicians, these are made to sound good first and then "look good" second.
 Just the fact they take up so much space on the sides of your face will mean they aren’t the most stylish option, but they make up for it in comfort and sound.
 Your ears aren’t getting smashed to bits, which can happen with some on-ear headphones.
 However, these still do look good.
 It is one of the more stylish looks they have had in years.
 It will take a little time getting used to the look if you are walking around.
-They will be a very prominent feature on your head and around your neck if you leave them there

 Battery: The headphone has a battery life of 20 hours, which is about the standard for the industry at the moment.